VidTu/Ksyxis/README.md

 Minecraft has a concept of [spawn chunks](https://minecraft.wiki/w/Spawn_chunk).
 These chunks are located at the world creation point (where you have been spawned for the first time) and are always loaded.
-Depending on the version, there are either 441 or 25 spawn chunks always loaded, while you're playing.
+Depending on the version, there are either 441 or 25 spawn chunks always loaded while you're playing.
 Most players, however, don't need these chunks as they venture far away from spawn and come back only occasionally.
 To these players, the creation and loading of spawn chunks is a waste of time and performance.
 This mod completely disables spawn chunks in the game.